Don Clune

 Donald Andrew Clune (born July 31, 1952) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football at the University of Pennsylvania where he earned All-American honors in both football and track.
-He was selected by the New York Giants in the 1974 NFL draft.
+He was selected in the fifth round by the New York Giants in the 1974 NFL draft.
 Clune played three seasons in the NFL with the Giants and the Seattle Seahawks.
 He graduated from Cardinal O'Hara High School.